PeteGillin/pete-docs/notes/norton.md

 Things get trickier when we try to figure out what happens for a particle which starts at rest on the apex — or one which we slide up the slope and which comes to rest there.
 Does it stay there?
 If not, when does it start moving, and in which direction?
 The equations of motion depend on the slope, and the slope is not well-defined at the apex.
 So it rather seems as though Newtonian mechanics can't answer these questions.
 (Again, this is not a problem in practice, since we cannot construct a perfectly pointy cone out of atoms.)

-So we have a system much simpler than Norton's where a discontinuity in the boundary conditions causes problems for Newtonian mechanics.
+So we have a system much simpler than Norton's where a singularity in the boundary conditions causes problems for Newtonian mechanics.
 There is an important difference , which is that the slope at the apex of Norton's dome _is_ well-definined — it's zero — and so on the dome we can write down and find solutions to the equations of motion.
 I find that considering the case of the cone makes it less surprising that introducing a different kind of singularity that exists on the dome is still able to cause problems.

 ## So, _are_ Newtonian mechanics with discontinous boundary conditions deterministic?